mmdriley/authorized_keys/README.md

 3. Create a user to run the script

     ```bash
-    # Add a system user (and associated group) with no login privilege.
+    # Add a system user with no login privilege.
-    useradd authorized_keys_command_user --system --shell /bin/false --user-group
+    useradd authorized_keys_command_user --system --shell /bin/false
     ```

-4. Configure `sshd` to use the script
+### Configure `sshd`

+We're going to require `publickey` authentication for all users and let `sphinx` log in with keys from the Google doc.

-    Add to `/etc/ssh/sshd_config`:
+Add to the end of `/etc/ssh/sshd_config`:

 ```
-    # Tokens:
-    #   %f - the fingerprint of the key or certificate
-    #   %u - the username
-    #   %h - the home directory of the user
-    #   %k - the base64-encoded key or certificate for authentication
-    #   %t - the key or certificate type
+Match all
+  AuthenticationMethods publickey

+Match User sphinx
-    AuthorizedKeysCommand /usr/local/download_authorized_keys "%f" "%u" "%h" "%k" "%t"
+  AuthorizedKeysCommand /usr/local/download_authorized_keys

-    # AuthorizedKeyCommandUser is required if AuthorizedKeyCommand is set.
   AuthorizedKeysCommandUser authorized_keys_command_user
 ```

-    _(Consider keeping `sshd_config` open for the next step.)_

-### Configure `sshd` to use `publickey` authentication

-Add to `/etc/ssh/sshd_config`:

-```
-AuthenticationMethods publickey
-ChallengeResponseAuthentication no
-PasswordAuthentication no

-PermitRootLogin prohibit-password
-```
+We use `Match` blocks as an easy way to override values that might be set earlier in the file.
+That breaks if there are already `Match` blocks, but there usually aren't.

+If we set `AuthorizedKeysCommand` but not `AuthorizedKeysCommandUser`, `sshd` will reject the config and fail to start.

 ### Read new `sshd` configuration